nyaruka/goflow/docs/md/flows.md

 Can be used to send a message to one or more contacts.
 It accepts a list of URNs, a list of groups and a list of contacts.

 The URNs and text fields may be templates.
-A `send_broadcast` event will be created for each unique urn, contact and group with the evaluated text.
+A [broadcast_created](sessions.html#event:broadcast_created) event will be created for each unique urn, contact and group with the evaluated text.

 <div class="input_action"><h3>Action</h3>```json